April 1, 2016

 When you consider what to do with a business management degree, think about the employer-desired skills you'll acquire in accounting, business law, human resource management, marketing and leadership.
 While the BS in Business Administration itself makes you a solid player in the workplace, choosing a specific concentration in tandem with this online degree will allow you to offer specialized skills in a particular area of business.

-For instance, at SNHU, you're able to choose from one of five concentrations in the online bachelor's in business administration program, including healthcare administration, human resources management, nonprofit management, organizational leadership and small business management.
+Some options could include healthcare administration, human resources management, nonprofit management, organizational leadership and small business management.

 As our world becomes increasingly globalized, you need to be well prepared to apply cross-cultural awareness sensitivity to facilitate the creation of shared values, attitudes and beliefs.
 To become a strong business leader, you must understand the importance of social and emotional awareness and be able to foster and facilitate shared leadership, group processes and organizational learning.
 You'll also integrate ethical principles and core personal values into business decision making - and employ change management theories and concepts in various organizational contexts.

 Harold Lambert is a father of four, who served in the U.S. Marine Corps for more than 10 years.
 While much of his military career has revolved around responsibilities related to his role as a Marine - and during frequent deployments overseas - he had returning to school on his mind throughout.
 In the spring of 2013, he finally decided to get started.